tboyko/activeviewmodel/README.md

 ## Usage

 Create a view model class with the attributes you need.
-Just have it inherit `ActiveViewModel::Base` and it will work with Rail's form helpers, validations, and more.
+Just have it inherit `ActiveViewModel::Base` and it will work with Rails form helpers, validations, and more.

     class Login < ActiveViewModel::Base
         attr_accessor :username, :password
         validates_presence_of :username, :password
     end